 2. COLOUR THEME

-With the colour scheme in mind, it should be easier for you to pick the right set of clothes and accessories.
+With a colour scheme in mind, picking the right set of clothes and accessories will be much easier.

 3. HAIR IS THE LIGHT CATCHER